 It is a good practice to deploy new portlets into a staging area (that is, a test installation of the portal Web application) for verification and testing before deploying them into the production environment.
-For information about how to deploy a PAR file into the portal Web application, refer to Portlet Deployment in the SAS Web Infrastructure Kit Administrator's Guide.
+For information about how to deploy a PAR file into the portal Web application, refer to Adding Custom-Developed Portlets in the "Adding Content to the Portal" chapter in the SAS Intelligence Platform: Web Application Administration Guide.

 The sample portlet called FormExample is an interactive portlet.
-It accepts free-form input from the user.
+It accepts free-form input from the user, as shown here:

-When the user clicks Submit Form, the portlet displays the entered text back to the user.
+When the user clicks Submit Form, the portlet displays the entered text back to the user, as shown here: